-During this time, alternate actually doing the questions with reading an LSAT prep book to help you understand the types of logical reasoning problems that you will encounter.
+During this time, alternate working through LR questions with reading an LSAT prep book to help you understand the types of logical reasoning problems that you will encounter.

 Use The Right Book to Improve Your LSAT Logical Reasoning Score

-As you work through this book while doing untimed questions, you will start to speed up a little while staying accurate.
-At that point, usually 2 or 3 weeks in to your prep, it’s to start timing yourself.
+As you work through this book while doing untimed questions, you should, over time, naturally begin to work through the problems a bit faster without sacrificing accuracy.
+At that point, it’s to start timing yourself.
 Here’s how to do it:

 STEP 2: IMPROVE YOUR TIMING ON THE LOGICAL REASONING SECTION

-First, start by timing out individual LR questions.
-The average length of time that you have spend on each logical reasoning question is 1.5 minutes.
-When you start out timing LR questions, don’t stop doing the question just because a minute and a half has gone by.
-Note the time and finish the question.
+First, start by working through individual LR questions.
+The average length of time that you have to spend on each logical reasoning question is 1.5 minutes.

 You do this because some questions are harder than others and will take longer than 1.5 minutes.
 Some questions are easier than average and will take less time.
 Looking at the clock allows you to start developing your sense of pacing on questions of all difficulty levels.
 Don’t get frustrated if you are running over on a lot of them.
 Speed will build with practice.